-The Transmission System Security Planning Standards (TSSPS) set out the standards that are applied in consistent for the majority of the performance criteria.
+Planning standards are in place in both Ireland and Northern Ireland and these are aligned and consistent for the majority of the performance criteria.
 Where there are differences, they typically relate to the different network topologies (e.g. different voltage levels; and the use of double circuit configurations).